 Stack

 A Stack data structure is used to store and retrieve data.
 Stacks can be empty or full.
-The top item is removed first and the bottom item remains the longest.
+The top item is removed first, and the bottom remains the longest.
 This data structure follows the Last In, First Out (LIFO) rule.

 Queue

-Queue data structures are used to store items in a list and are commonly used in database systems.
-The data structure is made up of two pointers: the front and rear pointers.
-The front pointer represents the first element of the queue, while the rear pointer represents the last element of the queue.
+Queue data structures store items in a list commonly used in database systems.
+The data structure comprises two pointers: the front and rear pointers.
+The front arrow represents the first element of the queue, while the back lead represents the last element of the line.
 The pointers are initialized with -1.
-If the front pointer is empty, the rear pointer is empty.
-If you insert an element into the rear pointer, the front pointer will be filled, and vice versa.
+If the front tip is empty, the rear information is blank.
+If you insert a part into the back lead, the front arrow will be filled, and vice versa.

 Dequeue